CliMT/climt/docs/interaction.rst

 .. highlight:: python

 ======================
-Interacting with CliMT
+Interacting with climt
 ======================

-As we saw in the Quickstart section, CliMT has two kinds of entities for the user to interact with: model components and model state.
+As we saw in the Quickstart section, climt has two kinds of entities for the user to interact with: model components and model state.
 Here, we will take a closer look at both these elements.